BLME: Digital bank - Nomo

-BLME and Sharia’a Compliance
+Sharia’a Compliance

-As an Islamic bank, BLME ensures that its services are wholly Sharia’a compliant and uses this principle to underpin all of its practices.
-From the very beginning, the bank has had a dedicated a Sharia’a Supervisory Board (SSB) to review contracts and agreements.
-This ensures that all policies, practices and governance are in compliance with Sharia’a and Islamic jurisprudence, rooted in transparency, fairness and clarity.
+As an Islamic bank, BLME attempts to make sure that its services are wholly Sharia’a compliant and uses these principle to underpin all of its practices.
+From its foundation, the bank has had a dedicated a Sharia’a Supervisory Board (SSB) to review contracts and agreements.
+This is to ensures that all policies, practices and governance are in compliance with Sharia’a and Islamic jurisprudence, rooted in transparency, fairness and clarity.
 This Sharia’a specific regulation and governance is in addition to the conventional regulation that applies to all UK based financial institutions.